tdeprelle/workflow_and_installs/make_video_out_frames.md

 ```

 It replaces every occurence of "my_image" by "my_image0" in the selected list of images.
-It's probably best to save your images with the correct nomenclature obviously.
+Obviously, it's probably best to save your images with the correct nomenclature already.

 ### Third step : apply any filter to your images

-Resize, tonemapping...
+Resize, tone-mapping...

 ``` sh
 $ for i in my_image*.png; do whatever; done